 Art is a versatile market.
 Therefore, according to experts, it is elementary to understand artists, their markets and dealing with art.

-It is helpful to familiarize yourself with a favorite artist, his career and his vita to see how his brand has grown and whether this growth is sustainable and is expected to continue.
+It's helpful to familiarize yourself with a favorite artist, their career, and their biography.
+This way, you can see how their brand has grown and whether this growth is sustainable and likely to continue.

 In view of the fact that you will probably keep a work of art over a few years, understanding the performance and performance of similar works or artists can be a helpful yardstick for which returns you can expect.